Kenya Force To Leave For Haiti On June 25: Govt, Police - UrduPoint

 Kenya Force To Leave For Haiti On June 25: Govt, Police

-Nairobi, (APP - UrduPoint / Pakistan Point News - 23rd Jun, 2024) A Kenyan force will leave for Haiti on June 25 to lead a UN-backed mission to tackle gang violence in the Caribbean state, despite court challenges against the deployment, government and police sources said Sunday.
+Nairobi, (APP - UrduPoint / Pakistan Point News - 23rd Jun, 2024) A Kenyan force will leave for Haiti on June 25 to lead a UN-backed mission to tackle gang violence, despite court challenges against it, government and police sources said Sunday.

 Kenya offered to send about 1,000 police to stabilise Haiti alongside personnel from several other countries, but the deployment has run into legal challenges in the East African nation.